dae-hyun-kim/daes-flowers/README.md

 - Node.js 10 or higher
 - NPM 6 or higher
 - PostgreSQL 10 or higher
-- Express.js 4 or higher
+- Express 4 or higher

 ### Getting Started
 1. Clone the repository.